Tiny-Prism-Labs/bird-sound-classifier-on-the-edge/README.md

 **Note:** Each project apart from birds has an another label ```_noise```

+* [Bird sound classifier v1.1][6] is the version with 5 birds that are local to Mangalore.
+The accuracy is 94% compared to the v1.0.1-alpha.
+But we had to eliminated one bird ```Red-whiskered_Bulbul``` which has multiple calls and the overall accuracy of the model decreased.
 * [Bird sound classifier v1.0.1-alpha][4] is the version with 6 birds but the accuracy is 88%.We are working on improving it by processing the training set even more.
 * [Bird sound classifier][3] is the version with 4 birds and with an accuracy of 94%.Reccomended for new users who want to try out edge impulse and this project.